Feature Articles: Food, Fitness and Holidays

 Next, after you’ve decided on a fresh or frozen turkey, you’ll need to decide how large of a turkey to purchase.
 If you’re planning to have leftovers, purchase one pound of turkey per person.
-If you don’t want extra turkey at your house, or are purchasing a bone-in turkey breast, plan on 3/4 of a pound per person.
+If you don’t want to have extra turkey or you’re purchasing a bone-in turkey breast, plan on 3/4 of a pound per person.
 When buying boneless turkey breast, look for a turkey that will provide 1/2 pound of turkey per person.
 In addition to pounds, the size of a turkey can also be classified by the terms “hen” or “tom.”
 Tom turkeys are the larger turkeys and hens are the smaller ones.

 Also, you may see the terms “basted” or “self-basting” on the package.
 This means the turkey has been injected with products such as butter, other types of fat, broth, spices or flavor enhancers to add flavor and a golden brown color to the skin.
 Each manufacturer may use different ingredients, so be sure to read the label to determine which ingredients were used.

 Storing and thawing turkey

 A fresh turkey should be purchased no more than three days prior to preparation and should be refrigerated at a temperature of 40° F or below.
 Frozen turkey should be kept in a freezer at 0° F or below until it’s time to thaw the turkey.

 The preferred method for thawing a frozen turkey is in the refrigerator.
 Allow one day of thawing for every five pounds of turkey.
 To thaw the turkey faster, use a cold water bath.
 When using a cold water bath, keep the turkey wrapped during the process and completely submerge the turkey in cold water.
 Change the water every thirty minutes.
 This method requires about thirty minutes of thawing for every pound of turkey to thaw, allow thirty minutes in the cold bath.
 It will take approximately four hours to thaw an eight pound turkey in a cold water bath.